15 Common excuses to get past so that you can get rid of clutter.

 Another common excuse for keeping things can result from having a scarcity mindset.
 If you or your parents grew up during the depression era, you may have trouble shaking the urge to hold onto everything that could be useful in some way.
 But this mindset can add significantly to your clutter problem.
 You may need to push yourself not to cling too tightly to things out of the habit of being frugal.
 If you don’t use these items, but they are in good shape, donating them is the best option.

-7. “I can’t get rid of stuff right now because I am too busy to deal with it”.
+7. “I can’t get rid of this clutter right now because I am too busy to deal with it”.

 This is procrastination clutter and an easy excuse for putting off the hard decision-making process until another day.
 It is easy to let other things take priority over your clutter.
 But, if you want to get rid of stuff, and make progress, do not put it off until tomorrow.
 Postponed decisions will only hang over your head.
 Decide to decide NOW and make decluttering a priority today.